About Cholera

 Reduction in cholera deaths

-Cholera is an acute diarrheal infection caused by ingestion of food or water contaminated with the bacterium Vibrio cholerae.
+Cholera is caused by ingestion of food or water contaminated with the bacterium Vibrio cholerae.

-Facts & Figures
+Facts & figures for 2023

 Cholera is preventable with the tools we have today, putting the goal of ending it within reach